tiny-dancer/notes/runiac_origin_story.md.1.md

 ## A Fresh Look

 Appreciating we were building the foundation of a fortunate 6 healthcare company's public cloud presence that will last for many years to come.
 We approached our delivery needs with a fresh look.
-The resulting mission was to rewire our development practices to create an environment where:
+The resulting mission was to rewire our practices to create a development environment where:

-- No pipeline code needed [after initial creation]
+- No pipeline code necessary to add new features
-- An easy to use, meaningful local development environment
+- Changes can be easily and reliably tested from a local environment

 ## Runiac

-From this mission, runiac was born.
+Enter runiac.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY1OTYxNTE4NCwtOTk5NTExNjc4XX0=
+eyJoaXN0b3J5IjpbMzUwNTU4OTYyLC05OTk1MTE2NzhdfQ==
 -->